Kp0c/tic-tac-toe-rtc/README.md

 - Show who plays what and whose turn is right now
 - Users can start playing again without new WebRTC connection
 - Error handling
+- Responsive UI

+## Known issues
+- Copy is not working on mobile

 ## How to run
 1. Clone the repo